openplans/shareabouts-region-service/README.md

 Deploy
 ----------------

 This repo contains the necessary files to deploy the region service on Heroku.
+You will need to specify the `heroku-buildpack-multi` with the following command:

+    heroku config:add BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-multi.git

 Uploading regions